QuickBooks integration

 1. Extracts invoice data using Sensible's invoices document type from a local PDF (invoice_sample.pdf).

-2. Authenticates with QuickBooks Online using your saved tokens (auto-refreshes silently).
+2. Authenticates with QuickBooks Online using your saved tokens (refreshes automatically and silently).

-3. Finds a matching expense account in your sandbox company's Chart of Accounts (checking for common names like "Uncategorized Expense" and "Miscellaneous"), or creates one called "Invoice Imports - Needs Review" if none exist.
+3. Finds a matching expense account in your sandbox company's Chart of Accounts.
+Checks for common names like "Uncategorized Expense" and "Miscellaneous", or creates one called "Invoice Imports - Needs Review" if none exist.

 4. Finds or creates a vendor matching the extracted vendor name.